ArashHafiz/calculator/README.md

 # Calculator
 This is a calculator project I first started back in mid-2023, although I only uploaded it on GitHub a year later.
 It was one of my first relatively big programming projects, and I coded it in Python because its syntax was easy, beginner-friendly, and until I took on Java entering uni, was the only programming language I knew.
 I was also using it for my IGCSE O-Level Computer Science studies.
+The calculator is also my first project that I hosted on GitHub.

 The calculator has a wide range of functions including: